PlantedDC/hardware/README.md

 ### Sensors

 ---
+## Setup
+* Download Arduino IDE from [here](https://www.arduino.cc/en/Main/Software)
+The IDE allows for easy uploading of programs to the Arduino via USB

 ## Goal
 Collect data from a variety of sensors.
 The Arduino is used because it can deal with both analogue and digital sensors.
 The Arduino simply reads data